What is sublimation?

 When It Might Not Be the Best Fit

 Sublimation isn’t perfect for everything.
-A couple limitations to keep in mind:
+A couple of limitations to keep in mind:

 • Some products require specific coatings